plexusent/provider_spec/README.md

 * **type** One of "movie", "show", "season", or "episode"
 * **release_year** The year this item was released or first aired
 * **premiere** For TV seasons and episodes, this is required
+* **available_formats** and **available_formats.availabilities** If current availabilities exist, both arrays are required.
+If no availabilties exist for a specific format, omit that format, or include an empty array for its `avaialbilites`.
+If no formats are available at all, `available_formats` must be provided as an empty array.
 * **contributions** At least a **director** is required for all Movies.
 It is recommended to have contributions present for TV items.
 * **url** or **available_formats.product_url** A URL must be present either for the entire item, or for each availability.
 (It's fine to have both)